Our Founder

 Add your data and help grow the founder community insights

-We wrote up our findings from our 2022 survey in partnership with Slush.
+We wrote up our latest findings from our 2024 Founder Compensation survey.

 Keeping funds within the company means swifter profitability, demonstrates discipline, shows an “all in it together” mentality, and an ability to focus on their product and services rather than fundraising.